 A Pushcart nominee, she served as Writer-in-Residence at Lakeland University.
 In 2019, The Council of Wisconsin Writers presented her the Lorine Niedecker Poetry Award and in 2021, THE VELOCITY OF LOVE (Water’s Edge Press, 2020) received an Outstanding Achievement Award from the Wisconsin Library Association.
 Future releases include HARD LIFE, HARD LOVE (Dancing Girl Press, forthcoming 2022), THE YELLOW TOOTHBRUSH (Two Shrews Press, forthcoming 2022), and MESSENGERS OF THE GODS (Cornerstone Press, 2022).

-An avid ballroom dancer, she believes in the power of red lipstick, deep sleep, and compassion.
+An avid ballroom dancer, she believes in the power of dark chocolate, deep sleep, and red lipstick.

 Awards & Honors

 - Wisconsin People & Ideas Poetry Honorable Mention for "Liminal," 2021